ThatDeveloperDad/TDMF_admin/docs/ComponentDetails/AccountManager.md

    * Forwards that data to the matching Strategy implementation.

 ### public enum ActionKind
+*Note:  This concept is subject to change.
+I'm not sure I like it.*
  * Identifies the different Actions that can be performed against the incoming SubscriptionData
  * Current ActionKinds include:
    * Provision